Kokeshi: Art and Nature

 In Japan, wood is deeply symbolic, representing a connection to nature, spirituality, and the divine, largely due to the Shinto religion, which views trees as sacred and inhabited by spirits.
 Wood is a vital material in the creation of Kokeshi dolls and for building sacred shrines, signifying longevity, strength, and harmony with the natural world.
 The indigenous Shinto religion considers trees a pathway for the Gods to defend to earth, imbuing wood with spiritual significance.
 Additionally, Japanese Kokeshi woodworking philosophy emphasizes respecting the natural grain and characteristics of wood, reflecting a deep connection to the natural environment.
 Two of the most important woods used in the creation of Kokeshi are Bamboo and Paulownia.

-Bamboo (take) Symbolism
+Bamboo (Take) Symbolism

 Bamboo is central to Japan's oldest work of fiction, The Tale of the Bamboo Cutter, also known as The Tale of Princess Kaguya.
-Bamboo is represented in numerous Japanese proverbs.
+It represented in numerous Japanese proverbs.
 One proverb says, "The bamboo that bends is stronger than the oak that resists."
 Parents often teach children about Zen philosophy using bamboo, citing lessons from the Japanese forest.
 Bamboo is a symbol of many things in Japanese culture, including:

 • Strength: Bamboo is a strong plant with a sturdy root structure, and is seen as a symbol of strength.